johnsage25/react-use-cart-encrypted/README.md

 <h1 align="center">
-  react-use-cart
+  react-use-cart-encrypted
 </h1>
 <p align="center">
-🛒 A lightweight shopping cart hook for React, Next.js, and Gatsby
+🛒 A lightweight shopping cart hook for React, Next.js, and Gatsby.
+This cart is a modification of the original module but encrypted with crypto-js
 </p>

 <p align="center">